An Algebraic Approach to Bifurcations in Kerr Ring and Fabry-Perot Resonators: Author Contributions

 \section{Author Contributions}

 J.D.M.-V. carried out the calculations and theoretical work.
 J.T.G., L.H., and F.K.K. contributed to discussions, the analysis of the results, and provided ongoing guidance.
 J.T.G. initiated and, together with L.H., shaped the project.
-J.D.M.-V. prepared the manuscript with support of J.T.G. and input from all co-authors.
+J.D.M.-V. and J.T.G prepared the manuscript with support of L. H. and input from F.K.K.